Simone Zimmerman: Activism

-Zimmerman has criticized pro-Israel lobbying organizations like AIPAC, arguing that they push a narrative that discourages any critical dialogue about Israel.
-She has spoken out about how many Jewish schools and institutions promote unconditional support for Israel while marginalizing voices that advocate for Palestinian rights.

-Zimmerman's views have drawn both praise and criticism.
-Critics, including some in the Jewish community, view her activism as overly critical of Israel, while supporters see her as part of a broader movement advocating for justice and human rights.
-Her participation in protests, including sit-ins at pro-Israel organizations, and her criticism of the Birthright Israel program have been central to her activism.
+Zimmerman has criticized pro-Israel lobbying organizations such as AIPAC, arguing that their narratives discourage critical dialogue about Israel.
+She has spoken about how many Jewish schools and institutions promote unconditional support for Israel while marginalizing voices that advocate for Palestinian rights.
+Her views have drawn both praise and criticism.
+Critics, including some in the Jewish community, view her activism as overly critical of Israel.
+Supporters view her activism as part of a broader movement advocating for justice and human rights.
+Her participation in protests, including sit-ins at pro-Israel organizations and her criticism of the Birthright Israel program, have been central to her activism.